 Their housing was then again updated, complete with a litter pan which thankfully didn’t take long to be used correctly!
 They comfortably cuddle together on a feline heating pad with a simulated heartbeat stuffed animal for their extensive cat naps.

 Growing up so quickly, the precious Pointer Sisters are happily playing, running and climbing their mini scratching post just like normal cats.

 They are about 5 weeks old and still in the CaM household.
 Eating schedules are about every 4.5-5 hours now and they are being introduced to gruel.

-Fostering is certainly not an easy undertaking and comes with sleepless, worrisome nights hoping your once abandoned charges are healthy and survive.
+Fostering is certainly not an easy undertaking.
+It comes with sleepless, worrisome nights hoping your once abandoned charges are healthy and survive.
 Then comes the task of helping them learn how to “cat”.

-But while all this drains your energy and may be heartbreaking when they are finally adopted into their fur-ever homes, nothing makes it more worthwhile then to see your temporary babies bring smiles to the faces of others.
-Knowing that you can keep helping other felines have a chance of survival is the continuing reminder to yourself to take in the next litter.
+While all this drains your energy and may be heartbreaking when they are finally adopted into their fur-ever homes.
+Nothing makes it more worthwhile then to see your temporary babies bring smiles to the faces of others.
+Knowing that you can keep helping other felines is the continuing reminder to yourself to take in the next litter.